-The human body is exposed to endogenous metabolic toxins and environmental toxicants and toxins on daily basis, and that exposure can put pressure on the body’s natural metabolic detoxification capacity.
-The environment contains close to 80,000 novel chemicals, all registered with the United States Environmental Protection Agency since World War II; however, many chemicals have not had thorough vetting for risk to human health1.
-Improper clearance of toxins may play a role in obesity, cardiovascular disease,2 neurocognitive concerns, immune dysfunction,3 chemical intolerance,4 and reproductive and developmental concerns1-2, 5.
+The human body is exposed to endogenous metabolic toxins, and both environmental toxicants and toxins on a daily basis.
+That exposure can put pressure on the body’s natural metabolic detoxification capacity.
+The environment contains close to 80,000 novel chemicals, all registered with the United States Environmental Protection Agency since World War II.
+However, many chemicals have not had thorough vetting for risk to human health.1 Improper clearance of toxins may play a role in obesity, cardiovascular disease, neurocognitive concerns, immune dysfunction, chemical intolerance, and reproductive and developmental concerns.1-5

 Toxins Versus Toxicants

 The word “toxin” is defined as a harmful compound made by bacteria, plants, or animals, while the word “toxicant” refers to harmful compounds made by humans or compounds introduced into the environment by human activities.
 Each toxic substance has a defined dose or concentration at which it produces its harmful effect.
 Toxicants are harmful exogenous compounds that enter the body via air, drinking water, and food.
 Toxins, on the other hand, could be either exogenous (found in the environment) or endogenous (produced by the body).
 In the present document, the word “toxin” will be used to indicate either toxins (biological source) or toxicants (chemical source).